jebaseelan10/RailWaveTrack/README.md

 # RailWaveTrack

-This App mainly concentrates on the pnr status, using the end points, i'm fetching the data's
+This App mainly concentrates on the pnr status, using the end points